MARKMENTAL/RustyAPT/README.md

 You can also do `cargo build && cargo run`

 # Records
-Saved packages that you install will be saved to package_changes.txt
+Saved packages that you install or remove will be saved to `package_changes.txt`